yereverluvinunclebert/GDID-Tester/README.md

 * The remove button wipes it locally.

 * If the Enable Regular Testing check box is ticked, the program will check the above key value every ten seconds to see if it has been repopulated.
 You will see that this occurs regularly, for example on system startup or resume from sleep.
   If you use Edge or visit any MS site that accesses login.live.com, (Microsoft account, Store, OneDrive, Microsoft 365, account-linked UWP apps) then this value may be re-populated with the same GDID.
   Your local PC contains the cached version, the permanent version is stored on Microsoft's sites.

 * If the Enable Automatic Removal check box is ticked, then the program will wipe the GDID field immediately it is found to be populated.
 This requires the Regular Testing checkbox to be ticked too.

+* If the automatic replacement check box is enabled, the program will automatically regenerate a unique 64bit (16char) GDID whenever login.live or similar changes the local GDID key.
+  This will obfuscate the GDID.
+Note: when the GDID has automatically regenerated once, it will remain.

 * If the Enable At Windows Startup check box is ticked, then the program will start automatically when your windows o/s restarts.